Howzat for a summer set up? Cricket pitch on Bay of Islands sandbar showcases Kiwiana summer

 Swap out the backyard for a sandbar in the Bay of Islands - this one requires a half-hour boat trip to access - and you too can boast about having a summer stunner.

-Paihia man Edward Grant's amazing cricket set-up has been showcased through an exchange on Twitter kickstarted by former Australian cricketer Dean Jones.
+Paihia man Ted Grant's amazing cricket set-up has been showcased through an exchange on Twitter kickstarted by former Australian cricketer Dean Jones.

 Jones asked for photos of people's best backyard pitches, and offered a signed copy of his book for what he judged to be the best.

-Submarine Cricket Club El 'Presidente' Edward Grant responded to the tweet with a photo of his cricket "club".
+Submarine Cricket Club El 'Presidente' Ted Grant responded to the tweet with a photo of his cricket "club".

 "Twice a year in the Bay of Islands, New Zealand," he wrote.